dreamgrove/dreamgrove/content/balance/Compendium.md

 ### **Cancelling Starlord**

 For the past few expansions, cancelling your Starlord aura has been something that has been deemed too insignificant to matter even for most min-maxing purposes.
 However, cancelling the Starlord aura at the proper time is now representing a minor but significant gain, which can be seen in the [sims](#sims).
-Essentially, you should aim to cancel Starlord at any point in an Eclipse window where the buff is currently at less than two stacks, and you are about to use {{< spell 78674 "Starsurge" >}} to prevent overcappling.
+Essentially, you should aim to cancel Starlord at any point in an Eclipse window where the buff is currently at less than two seconds, and you are about to use {{< spell 78674 "Starsurge" >}} to prevent overcappling.
 To be more specific, you can reference the [priority list](#st) above which indicates the point at which you cancel {{< spell 78674 "Starsurge" >}}.

 ```
 #showtooltip